Skip to content

 This is unofficial instructions proposed by the community.
 We don't officially support this and don't know what problems may arise when using cloudflared.

 Cloudflare Tunnels can be used to access PiKVM over the internet securely using Cloudflare Zero Trust with Cloudflared.
-This is a convenient and free (for 50 users) tool for allowing access to web services running on your internal network without port forwarding or IPv4/IPv6 compatability issues.
+This is a convenient and free (for 50 users) tool for allowing access to web services running on your internal network without port forwarding or IPv4/IPv6 compatibility issues.
 This document is provided as an example for accessing your PiKVM over the internet but you can also use Zerotier/Tailscale/Insert XYZ VPN service here.
 Basic support like whats shown below is provided as an example, any other setting or functionality needs to be redirected to the appropriate community.

 If you get error 1033 / lookup localhost error